Philippe Erulin: Officer of the 1er RCP

-He was assigned to the 6th company of the 153rd Motorized Infantry Regiment 153e RIM at Bône Algeria and assumed the commandment of that latter on June 1, 1962.
-The 153e RIM, repatriated from Algeria became mechanized and garrisoned at Mutzig on January 4, 1963.

-He participated at the corps of this regiment to the Algerian War (guerre d'Algérie) and Operation Musketeer (Opération Mousquetaire).
-In Algeria, he directed a section which combat engaged notably in the Aurès and in Kabylie.
-He was wounded twice out of which one was serious, and was cited 4 times.
+He served with the 1e RCP in the Algerian War (guerre d'Algérie) and Operation Musketeer (Opération Mousquetaire).
+In Algeria, he commanded a section which served mainly in the Aurès and in Kabylie.
+He was wounded twice, once seriously, and was cited 4 times.
 He was made a Chevalier of the Legion of Honor at the age of 26.

-He participated to the Battle of Algiers (bataille d'Alger) in which his regiment was engaged in 1957.
-He was with André Charbonnier, one of the two officers that stopped Maurice Audin (Maurice Audin), Algerian militant communist whose party was engaged in the armed struggle with the FLN, on June 10, 1957.
+He participated in the Battle of Algiers (bataille d'Alger) in which his regiment was engaged in 1957.
+He was with André Charbonnier, one of the two officers that arrested Maurice Audin (Maurice Audin), Algerian militant communist whose party was engaged in the armed struggle with the FLN, on June 10, 1957.

+He was assigned to the 6th company of the 153rd Motorized Infantry Regiment 153e RIM at Bône in Algeria and assumed command of the company on June 1, 1962.
+The 153e RIM was repatriated from Algeria and became mechanized and garrisoned at Mutzig on January 4, 1963.

 On July 1, 1964, he joined the general staff headquarters of the 6th Mechanized Brigade.

-Destined for a tour deployment overseas, he was assigned as a quality chief at the operations bureau of the 3rd Foreign Infantry Regiment 3e REI at Diego Suarez on August 2, 1966, as well as the general staff headquarters of the regiment.
+Destined for a deployment overseas, he was assigned as a quality chief at the operations bureau of the 3rd Foreign Infantry Regiment 3e REI at Diego Suarez on August 2, 1966, as well as the general staff headquarters of the regiment.

 He was promoted to the rank of chef de bataillon on July 1, 1968.

 Repatriated by end of tour on August 12, 1968, he was assigned to the ninth administrative regional company.

 In November, he joined the inspection of the infantry then integrated the 84th promotion of the Superior War School on September 1, 1970.